Depictions of Muhammad: Depiction by non-Muslims

 The earliest depiction of Muhammad in the West is found in a 12th-century manuscript of the Corpus Cluniacense, tied to Hermann of Carinthia's introduction to his translation of the Kitab al-Anwar of Abu al-Hasan Bakri.
 The image is intentionally defamatory, portraying Muhammad with a bearded human face and a fish-like body.
 It is perhaps inspired by Horace's Ars poetica, wherein the poet imagines "a woman, lovely above, foully ended in an ugly fish below" and asks if you would "restrain your laughter, my friends, if admitted to this private view?", a passage alluded to by Peter the Venerable in his account of Islam in the Corpus.
 This depiction, however, did not set the paradigm for later depictions.

+Western representations of Muhammad were very rare until the explosion of images following the invention of the printing press; he is shown in a few medieval images, normally in an unflattering manner, often influenced by his brief mention in Dante's Divine Comedy.
+Dante placed Muhammad in Hell, with his entrails hanging out (Canto 28):